A smarter line of exterior paints for your home

 Unlike the traditional brush and roller method, spray-applied painting is measured according to paint thickness rather than the number of coats.
 Depending on the specific exterior coating that we’re using, paint thickness can vary between 4 and 20 mils.
 A thicker paint film doesn’t automatically mean it will be more durable; it all depends on what we’re trying to achieve for a final product’s properties.

 You can be sure that our expert painting crews are equipped with the knowledge, products, and experience to produce a permanent factory finish… every time.

 How do you control your spray paint so it doesn’t just go everywhere?

 All of our products are specifically formulated and optimized for our spray equipment, resulting in a high transfer efficiency.
 This means that paint ends up on the surface and not in the air.
 To deal with the minimal amount of overspray that does occur, we’ve taken extra precaution and have formulated our paints and coatings with dry-fall technology, which causes paint particles suspended in mid-air to literally dry up and fall to the ground.
-All of our team members are trained to use a specific exterior spray painting technique that reduces the amount of overspray in the air, and finally, we make sure to cover all surrounding areas such as shrubs, flowers, decks and patio furniture.
+All of our team members are trained to use a specific exterior spray painting technique and process that reduces the amount of overspray in the air, and finally, we make sure to cover all surrounding areas such as shrubs, flowers, decks and patio furniture.

 Do you offer a wide variety of colors?